 4. What will the consequences of this unprecedented crisis be?

 I see this crisis as opening up new ways of working.
-We have proven that it is possible to adapt so that we can continue to operate, either at plant level with the appropriate protocols, or at office level through remote working.
-Most of our employees have been affected in some way, often both in their personal and professional lives, and overall they have adapted extremely well.
+We have proven that it is possible to adapt so that we can continue to operate, either at the plant level with the appropriate protocols or at the office level through remote working.
+Most of our employees have been affected in some way, often both in their personal and professional lives and overall, they have adapted extremely well.
 Personally, I experienced a strict lockdown and complete isolation for 2 weeks, having been sent to a Chinese confinement centre because a person infected with the virus was on my flight back to China…

 We now know that things can change dramatically in terms of business.
 Going forward, our criteria for investment decisions will consider new parameters - I am referring to the emerging debate about supply chains as a result of this crisis.
 The APAC region will be concerned primarily, as it is an important hub for manufacturing outsourcing.
 We are already seeing some clients consider a change of approach in Asia in order to smooth out their supply chain risks.

 In addition, new opportunities will open up for us as certain markets become more attractive – in particular the Healthcare market, with the surge in demand I mentioned earlier regarding latex gloves and medical garments becoming a structural trend.

 There are signs indicating that we could be at the “beginning of the end” of the crisis.
 A few sites remain closed and some markets aren’t showing good prospects, as some customers are still facing difficulties.
 However, the situation is more stable, and the panic is fading away.
 Broadly speaking, I think we will emerge from the crisis region by region, with Asia and Oceania first, Europe second and then the US – the recovery will be gradual.